Make an easy five-ingredient baked brie with apricot jam. In under 30 minutes, you'll have a cheesy appetizer everyone will love.

 - Add dried apricots, almonds, apricot jam, rosemary, and salt to a mixing bowl and stir to combine.

 - Place the brie on a parchment-lined baking sheet.
 Top with apricot mixture.
 Bake for 10-12 minutes, until you can touch the outside of the cheese and feel that it is melted inside.

-- Allow the cheese to rest and firm up slightly for about 5 minutes.
-Serve with crackers or a toasted baguette.
+- Allow the cheese to rest and firm up slightly for 5 minutes.
+Serve alongside crackers.